 Smuggler's Cove Restaurant

-Come into the Cove...where surf and turf never tasted so good!
-See what the critics are talking…
+Step into the Cove—where surf and turf have never tasted so good.
+This family-friendly restaurant…

 Barley Creek Brewing Company